Barbados’s island is known for its excellent and diverse cuisine; therefore, it was challenging to compile a list of

 As the name suggests, this Bajan delicacy (as Bajans would say) is sweet, sweet, sweet!
 Coconut bread, or ‘sweet bread, mainly consists of coconut, sugar, mixed spices, and sometimes raisins.

 Many Bajans have childhood memories of waking up on the eve of any national holiday to the sweet smell of this national delicacy baking in the oven.
-Nothing can quite compare to this sweet, sweet bread crumbling in your mouth.
+Nothing can compare to this lovely bread crumbling in your mouth.
 Taste it and see!

 — Sea-Egg (sea urchin)

-They are about 17 different sea urchin species to be found in the coastal waters of this little island.
-Still, it’s the steamed White Sea Egg that has become a savored Bajan delicacy and is definitely worthy of a place in our top 10 Bajan delicacies list.
+There are about 17 sea urchin species in this little island’s coastal waters.
+Still, the steamed White Sea Egg has become a savored Bajan delicacy and is worthy of a place in our top 10 Bajan delicacies list.

 Note: sea egg harvesting is controlled by law to limit harvesting to particular times of the year to prevent the species’ depletion.

 — Rum Cake (aka ‘great cake’ or ‘black cake’)

 It’s been contended that Barbados is a society that loves its alcohol (rum, in particular), and this argument is supported by the fact that most Bajans possess undying love for a great cake, also known as black cake or rum cake.

-Black cake is another version of traditional fruit cake and basically consists of dried fruits, nuts, citrus peel, mixed spice, sugar, eggs, and our infamous dark rum.
+Black cake is another version of traditional fruit cake and consists of dried fruits, nuts, citrus peel, mixed spice, sugar, eggs, and our infamous dark rum.

-It’s generally served over the Christmas / New Year period and holds a special place in every Bajan’s heart.
+It’s generally served over Christmas / New Year and holds a special place in every Bajan’s heart.

 — Ginger Beer

 Ginger beer is a non-alcoholic beverage indigenous to the island of Barbados.

-Ginger beer can be home-brewed and also comes in the carbonated form as a soft drink.
+Ginger beer can be home-brewed and comes in the carbonated form of a soft drink.
 It generally consists of ginger, sugar, water, and lemon juice.
 This Bajan delight tends to be served at Christmas time and is a household favorite on the island.